afunnydev/saralarin/content/singles/services.en.md

         message to your target.
     - number: 3
       title: Analysis
-      description: "The collected data determines the creative\_performance and allows us\_to adjust if needed."
+      description: "The collected data determines the\_performance of the creative and allows us\_to adjust if needed."
     - number: 4
       title: Phases
       description: "It\_is possible to make revisions to existing creative content\_or add new content.
-This agile method allows one\_to segment the production budget and ensures a\_faster delivery of the first version of the project."
+This agile method allows you\_to segment the production budget and ensures a\_faster delivery of the first version of the project."
 section6:
   box1:
     btn: